Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning

-Pathology of human disease; applied and theoretical concepts relating to pathological conditions, including immuno-pathology, congenital and developmental disorders, cardiovascular pathology, haematological disorders, neuropathology, forensic and diagnostic pathology.
+Pathology of human disease; applied and theoretical concepts relating to pathological conditions, including immuno-pathology, congenital and developmental disorders, cardiovascular pathology, haematological disorders, neuropathology, autopsy and diagnostic pathology.

 This paper will provide advanced knowledge of the pathology of human disease.
 Students should gain an in-depth understanding of genetic, molecular, cellular and whole organ changes in selected pathological conditions.
 This paper will provide a foundation for post-graduate study in the area of human disease and is useful for those going on to professional programmes in the health sciences.

 |Paper title||Advanced Pathology|